liang2kl/splatoon-bot-wechat/README.md

 **Use the bot**

-In the designated group chats, send whatever you set in `QUERY_COMMAND_FORMAT` to query the latest Salmon Run results.
+In the designated group chats,

+- send whatever you set in `QUERY_LAST_WORK_COMMAND_FORMAT` to query the latest Salmon Run results.
 If not set, the default command is `@your_bot_nickname`.
+- send whatever you set in `QUERY_SCHEDULE_COMMAND_FORMAT` to query the upcoming Salmon Run schedule.
+If not set, the default command is `@your_bot_nickname schedule`.

 You can stop the bot from responding to queries by sending `/splatoon stop` by the admin.
 You can restart the bot by sending `/splatoon start`.